JunhaLee/Timi-Rum/README.md

 # Timi-Rum

-## System Development of Posture Correction Using Image Recognition
+## Development of Falling Accident Response System for the Elderly people